IBM-Bluemix-Docs/containers/cs_cluster.md

 When you remove a cluster, you can choose to remove the portable subnets and persistent storage associated with it:
 - Subnets are used to assign portable public IP addresses to load balancer services or your Ingress controller.
 If you keep them, you can reuse them in a new cluster or manually delete them later from your IBM Cloud infrastructure (SoftLayer) portfolio.
+- If you created a persistent volume claim by using an (existing file share)[#cs_cluster_volume_create], then you cannot delete the file share when you delete the cluster.
+You must manually delete the file share later from your IBM Cloud infrastructure (SoftLayer) portfolio.
 - Persistent storage provides high availability for your data.
 If you delete it, you cannot recover your data.